-Councillors make decisions on all key matters at Council and Committee meetings.
-Members of the public can address committee meetings and may also attend Council meetings.
+Councillors make decisions on all key matters at council meetings.
+Council meets at least 10 times a year.
+Matters are discussed at committee meetings the week prior to the council meeting.
+Members of the public can address committee meetings and may also attend council meetings.